Basement Flooring Ideas: Over 30 Basement Floor Photos & Designs

 As mentioned above, if you are absolutely sure that damp is not going to be an issue in your basement remodel, then hardwood flooring is a great basement flooring option for your space.
 Even so, I would definitely still advise opting for an engineered hardwood as the multi-ply structure makes it much more resilient to changes in temperature and humidity.
 It is also advisable to install a good quality underlayment pad under your floating engineered hardwood floor to combat moisture and maximize warmth, comfort and soundproofing.

 Wooden flooring will instantly make your basement feel warmer and cozier, and has a very broad appeal that will work in your favor if you ever decide to sell your home.
 Design-wise, if you are concerned about your basement space being too dark and dank, then opting for a lighter wood such as a maple or an oak with natural or whitewashed finishes will make for a comfortable, family-friendly space; on the other hand if you want to create a club-like man-cave, then a deeper, darker toned wood is a better idea, giving your space a more intimate feel that is reminiscent of sports bars and pool halls everywhere.
-For more information on buying, installing, cleaning and prices for solid and engineered hardwood flooring click here and here.

 This superb parquet inlay is pure old-school class – perfect for a grown-up underground clubhouse.